sanbornmedia/paulsen-gforms-s3-uploads/README.md

 2. Install and activate like a typical WP plugin.

+## How it works (so far)
+- Automatically gets applied to file upload fields (on all forms).
+There is currently no way around this – all files submitted through a Gravity Form go to S3.
+- Supports multiple forms, fields
+- The actual field value is changed to the new network path on S3 (if successful) or the web server location (if upload to S3 failed).

 ## To Do

-- Support multiple forms and fields
 - Add admin area to select which forms and fields to use
 - Add option to apply to any upload field
 - Integrate with the wp-amazon-web-services plugin
 - Verify that the file was successfully uploaded
-- Modify the actual field value after uploading to S3 rather than using a filter to modify the output